-On behalf of Hastings Law Firm P.C. posted in Failure to Diagnose on Wednesday, November 4, 2015.
+On behalf of Hastings Law Firm P.C. posted in Lawyer in Houston for Organ Puncture on Wednesday, November 4, 2015.

 One of the most frequent errors made by medical professionals in Texas and elsewhere is misdiagnosis.
 Unfortunately, the failure to diagnose a condition can lead to prolonged illness, high medical bills and lost income — not to mention the pain and suffering of the patient.
 Mild traumatic brain injury often goes undiagnosed because it is often undetected by standard neurological tests, such as EEGs and CT scans.